uprighted-learners/zorkington/README.md

 # Icebox

-* Win condition, create a puzzle that can be solved to win (or loose) the game
+* Create a **puzzle** that can be solved to win, or loose, the game.

-* Status line (showing room name)
+* Have a **status line** exist at the bottom of the screen, showing room name.

-* write a *word wrapping* function and use it to format all output
+* Write a **word wrapping** function and use it to wrap all printed output to a maxiumum 80 characters per line.
+See the [Wikipedia article](https://en.wikipedia.org/wiki/Characters_per_line) for more history on this subject.